Self-similar blowup for the cubic Schr\"odinger equation: Idea of proof

+Unfortunately, due to the complexity of the problem, the technical part cannot simply follow the strategy outlined in Section \ref{sec:strategy} in a linear fashion.
+For instance, constructing the different objects in play is largely independent of the concrete approximate solution and much cleaner to describe in a more abstract fashion.
+Therefore, we start with a general theory and only later we ``insert'' the concrete approximate solution.
+In the following, we give a detailed outline of the structure of the rest of the paper and relate each part to the strategy of the proof described in Section \ref{sec:strategy}.

-In Section \ref{sec:theo}, we develop the theoretical framework to construct a solution near a given perturbative solution.
+\begin{itemize} \item In Section \ref{sec:theo}, we develop the theoretical framework to construct a solution near a given approximate solution.
 This is a purely theoretical part that makes no use of a specific polynomial approximation.
+We define the linearized operator mentioned in Section \ref{sec:strategy}, point (\ref{itm:lin}), the approximate linear operator, Section \ref{sec:strategy}, point (\ref{itm:approxlin}), the linear functional described in Section \ref{sec:strategy}, point (\ref{itm:linfunc}), and the regularization procedure, Section \ref{sec:strategy}, point (\ref{itm:reg}).
+Section \ref{sec:theo} thus lays the theoretical foundation for the whole proof and defines all the key objects in a general way, independent of a concrete approximate solution.

-In Section \ref{sec:quant}, we provide quantitative estimates for the operator norms in play, again on a purely theoretical basis without making reference to a particular approximation.
-In Section \ref{sec:poly}, we introduce our methods for estimating polynomials and rational functions.
-In Section \ref{sec:approx}, we define the concrete approximations and prove basic properties.
-In Section \ref{sec:op}, we use the bounds from Section \ref{sec:quant} to obtain explicit bounds on the operator norms.
-In Section \ref{sec:coeff}, we prove bounds on the approximate linear operator.
-In Section \ref{sec:psi}, we prove the oscillatory estimates on the functional $\psi_a$.
-Finally, in Section \ref{sec:end}, we complete the proof of Theorem \ref{thm:quant}.
-Appendix \ref{apx:tables} contains the tables with the explicit coefficients of the polynomials we use throughout.
+\item In Section \ref{sec:quant}, we provide quantitative estimates for the operator norms in play, again on a purely theoretical basis without making reference to a particular approximation.
+That is to say, we derive estimates that yield computable bounds once one inserts a concrete approximation.
+Section \ref{sec:quant} therefore provides the theoretical foundation for obtaining the quantitative bounds used in the fixed point argument as explained in Section \ref{sec:strategy}, point (\ref{itm:contr}).

+\item In Section \ref{sec:poly}, we introduce our methods for estimating polynomials and rational functions.
+We give explicit, completely elementary, algorithms that do not rely on any sophisticated software packages and only require fraction arithmetic.